whiskykilo/sprocketbot/README.md

 I have only tested the deployment of `docker-machine` from a Mac to an Ubuntu 16.04 server.
 If you're running Windows, please let me know how it goes.

+### TODO, FEATS, and BUGS

+TODO - FEATS and BUGS are maintained [here](TODO.md) for now.
+This will be moved to Trello in the short term.

 ### Requirements

 * [docker-machine](https://docs.docker.com/machine/install-machine/) installed on your local machine